marvellousnandan/C--Programming_Saurav_Sukla/19-27/Classes&Objects - upto Destructor.md

 }
 ```

-// c1, c2 and c3 are instances (objects) of  class complex....
+// c1, c2 and c3 are instances (objects) of  class complex...

 //    set_data, show_data, add are Instance member function...